 Before we talk about these strategies in detail, why is it vital to have strategies?
 The truth is study motivation will only take you so far.
 Motivation tells you “I need to do it” or “I have to do it”, but it is usually strong strategies that allow you to put motivation into action and hard work.
 Once you’ve mastered this, you’ve tackled the hardest part, and you’ll be all set to start making real progress in your study sessions so that you can secure the good grades you need to pass your medical exams and progress with your long-term goals of having a career in medicine.

 It is extremely important to begin small, and then keep things small.

-For example if you start your day by telling yourself that you need to cover 150 questions, both your brain (and your mood) can shut down automatically.
-Instead, try and break the entire process down into small, sharp manageable steps.
-For instance, break down your study process into five steps – 1) sit at your desk, 2) turn your laptop on, 3) login in to your question bank, 4) get a notepad and 5) solve the first question.
+For example, if you start your day by telling yourself that you need to cover 150 questions, both your brain (and your mood) can shut down automatically.
+Instead, try and break the entire process down into small, sharp manageable chunks.
+For instance, break down your study process into five steps – 1) sit at your desk/study space 2) turn your laptop on, 3) login in to your question bank, 4) get a notepad and 5) solve the first question.
 These 5 small steps ease your brain into the gear, subsequently taking you closer to your target – that is covering 150 questions.
 Next add another 5 steps – questions 2-10, 11-20, 21-30, 31-40, 41-50… and so on.

 Trick your brain before letting it trick you.

 Strategy 2 – Focus on Small Regular Rewards

 Using rewards as a source of motivation is certainly not new.
 Using them well is not as common.
 Now, rewards don’t essentially mean something big or materialistic – but they must be strong enough to encourage you to achieve your goal.
 That said, if your goal is as tedious as completing 150 questions, a single big reward might, at times, not be enough to stimulate that push.